Computer Science 318

 Add a <footer> to each <article> around the content at the end; "The Onion" and "Month, Date Year"

-Add a <p> around the content inside the <footer>
+Add a <p> around the content inside the <footer>.
+In the <article> only, not the very last <footer> on the page.

 Add a <span> inside of the <p> you just added, around just "The Onion".